shakirshakiel/centos-pxe-boot/README.md

     a.
 Follow the link - https://www.linuxtechi.com/configure-pxe-installation-server-centos-7/.
 Use the files in the repo

 9. Create another machine (pxe-client)

     a.
-Choose redhat flavor
+Select RAM (2048 MB) and not 1024 MB (Ref: https://www.spinics.net/lists/centos/msg165578.html)

     b.
-Select RAM (2048 MB) and not 1024 MB (Ref: https://www.spinics.net/lists/centos/msg165578.html)

-    c.
 Select only one Network adapter - Host only network

 10. Boot the pxe-client